cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 Light welcomes, `wire_format = 0x0006`, are defined as follows.
 In particular, the `Welcome` message is extended with the `TreeSlice`.

+XXX(RLB): Syntactically, I would be tempted to handle `tree_info` in the same way as the ratchet tree.
+Namely, allow the committer to include it as an extension in the GroupInfo if they want (possibly for multiple joiners), and if it's not in the GroupInfo, don't say anything about how the joiner gets it.

 ~~~tls
 struct {
     Welcome welcome;